markuskooche/LightSwitch/README.md

 ```

 </br>

-## HOW TO INSTALL NODE.JS & HOMEBRIDGE ON A RASPBERRY PI
+## Install Node.JS & Homebridge on a Raspberry PI

 1. Setup the Repository
 ```